 Buying on margin simply means buying stocks with borrowed money.
 But you can’t just ask your broker for extra cash, you’ll need to open an account specifically designed for margin trading.
 Margin accounts have specific requirements that must be met – more on those later.

 When you buy on margin, you’ll first need to identify a stock you want to buy.
 Are you looking for short-term profits or long-term wealth appreciation?
 You’ll need to approach the trade a little differently than usual since you must factor in the interest on the margin loan, especially if you plan on holding shares with borrowed money for an extended period of time.
-Make sure you fully understand the terms and conditions of the margin loan too.
+Make sure to fully understand the terms and conditions of the margin loan too.
+You don’t want to be blind sided by rules or clauses you’re not aware of.

 Initial Margin vs. Maintenance Margin